prometheus/docs/content/blog/2016-09-04-promcon-2016-its-a-wrap.md

 important, as it dramatically increases the reach of the talks and helps Prometheus users and developers around the world to participate and learn.

-Today, we are pleased to announce that all talks are now publicly available on
+Today, we are pleased to announce that all talks are now publicly available on Youtube.
+Enjoy them [here](https://www.youtube.com/playlist?list=PLoz-W_CUquUlCq-Q0hy53TolAhaED9vmU).
-YouTube:

-TODO: include link to talk videos

 ## Reception